-The victim services section, in partnership with Virginia Commonwealth University (VCU) and the University Of Richmond (UR), is developing a Victim Services Academy to train victim service providers in the skills and techniques needed to provide effective services to victims of crime.
+The agency in partnership with Virginia Commonwealth University (VCU) and the University Of Richmond (UR), recently completed the second year of the Victim Services Academy to train victim service providers in the skills and techniques needed to provide effective services to victims of crime.
 DCJS has secured federal "seed" funds to develop the academy curriculum and train the first class of students.
-VCU will be providing the staff to train the students and UR will provide the facilities where the training will take place.
+VCU has provided staff to train the students and UR the facilities and additional training resources.
+Feedback on the Academy from our federal funding partner has been very positive.

-Through a federally-supported effort, DCJS is collaborating with the Department of Corrections to implement "evidence-based practices and programs" which should lead to improved client outcomes and a more effective/cost-effective use of current. limited resources.
+The former Correctional services section has been divided functionally as part of the agency re-organization.
+Grant programs operated by the section are now part of the Training and Programs division.
+Grants are being monitored by Grants administration.
+Through a federally-supported effort, DCJS is collaborating with the Department of Corrections to implement "evidence-based practices and programs" which should lead to improved client outcomes and a more effective/cost-effective use of current, limited resources.